google/WebFundamentals/src/content/en/tools/chrome-devtools/console/javascript.md

 * `debug(function)` effectively sets a breakpoint on the first line of that function.
 * `keys(object)` returns an array containing the keys of the specified object.

-See [Command Line API Reference][CLAPI] for the full reference.
+[utils]: /web/tools/chrome-devtools/console/utilities

-[CLAPI]: /web/tools/chrome-devtools/console/command-line-reference
+See [Console Utilities API Reference][utils] to explore all the convenience functions.

 ## Feedback {: #feedback }